-Are.na Announces Individual, Team, and Web Project Grants
+Are.na Research Platform Launches Grant Scheme

 Full application instructions

 If you don’t already have an Are.na account, sign up here.
 Make a Closed or Private channel for your submission.
 The channel name is your project title.
+Then add the following as individual blocks:

 - Your preferred name or team name along with a 150-word project statement as a text block